 Himalayan Handcrafted Sculpture of Green Tara | Compassionate Tara

 This Handcrafted sculpture of Green Tara is 25.6” (65cm) tall and 13.8” (35cm) wide at the base, with a weight of 15.83 kg.
-It is made from oxidized copper, giving it a classic and traditional look.
-Designed by talented Nepalese artisans, this detailed sculpture is ideal for altars, meditation areas, or as a meaningful decor item for individuals seeking awareness in their daily life.
+It is made of an oxidized copper body, and carved with deeply engraved carvings that produce a magnificent 3D-like effect.
+This sculpture is handcrafted by expert Nepalese artisans, and elegantly symbolizes Himalayan Buddhism's sacred traditions, making it an appropriate addition to altars, meditation places, or sacred collections.

 Size: 25.6”/65cm (Height) x 13.8”/35cm (Base)